May Revolution: Friday, 18 May and Saturday, 19 May

-During the night of May 19 there were further discussions at Rodríguez Peña's house.
+During the night of 19 May there were further discussions at Rodríguez Peña's house.
 Saavedra, called by Viamonte, joined the meeting, which involved military and civilian leaders.
 They arranged that Belgrano and Saavedra would meet with Juan José de Lezica, the senior alcalde (municipal magistrate), while Castelli would meet with the procurator Julián de Leiva, to ask for their support.
 They asked the Viceroy to allow an open cabildo, and said that if it was not freely granted the people and the criollo troops would march to the Plaza, force the Viceroy to resign by any means necessary, and replace him with a patriot government.
 Saavedra commented to Lezica that he was suspected of betrayal because of his constant requests for cautious and measured steps.
 This comment was designed to pressure Lezica into speeding up the legal system to allow the people to express themselves, or otherwise risk a major rebellion.
 Lezica asked for patience and time to persuade the Viceroy, and leave a massive demonstration as a last resort.
 He argued that if the Viceroy was deposed in that way, it would constitute a rebellion, which would turn the revolutionaries into outlaws.
 Manuel Belgrano gave the following Monday as the deadline to confirm the open cabildo before taking direct action.
 Leiva would later act as a mediator, being both a confidante of Cisneros and a trusted negotiator for the more moderate revolutionaries.

-Sunday, May 20
+Sunday, 20 May

-Lezica informed Cisneros of the request for an open cabildo and the Viceroy consulted Leiva, who spoke in favor of it.
+Lezica informed Cisneros of the request for an open cabildo and the Viceroy consulted Leiva, who spoke in favour of it.
 The Viceroy summoned military commanders to come to the fort at 7 pm, to demand military support.
 There were rumors that it could be a trap to capture them and take control of the barracks.
 To prevent this, they took command of the grenadiers that guarded the Fort and seized the keys of all entrances while meeting with the Viceroy.
 Colonel Cornelio Saavedra, head of the Regiment of Patricios, responded on behalf of all the criollo regiments.
 He compared the current international situation with that prevailing at the time of the mutiny of Álzaga over a year earlier, pointed out that Spain was now almost entirely under Napoleonic control and that the undefeated Spanish provinces were very small in comparison with the Americas.
-He rejected the claim of sovereignty of Cadiz over the Americas, and concluded that the local armies wanted to look after themselves, rather than following the fate of Spain.
+He rejected the claim of sovereignty of Cádiz over the Americas, and concluded that the local armies wanted to look after themselves, rather than following the fate of Spain.
 Finally, he pointed out that the Supreme Central Junta that appointed Cisneros as Viceroy no longer existed, so he rejected Cisneros' legitimacy as Viceroy and denied him the protection of the troops under his command.